 Dr. Katherine Henry generated the transgene expression vector by cloning the h2a-mCherry gene fusion under the control of the lysozyme C promoter (Figure B1).
 This particular promoter drives expression of genes in granulocytes and a subset of macrophages in zebrafish (Hall et al. 2007).
 The transgene also contained a selection marker which drives expression of GFP in the cardiac tissue.
 Under normal conditions, chromatin is contained in the nucleus of cells.
 The localisation of the transgene expression was confirmed by injection into i114 eggs, an established transgenic line expressing GFP-labelled neutrophils.
 These neutrophils express GFP in the whole cytoplasm, therefore expression of the mCherry histone construct within a confined space of these cells could indicate a nuclear localisation.
 At 4 days post-fertilisation, green neutrophils displaying mCherry expression were found in the injected embryos (Figure B2).
 The red fluorescence seemed to be confined to a compartment inside the green neutrophils, consistent with the expected expression in the nucleus.
 The transgene was then injected in wild-type eggs.
 Embryos expressing the green heart selection marker and mCherry in cells that seemed to correspond to myeloid tissue were raised to adults.
 Embryos obtained from an in-crossing between adults were tested for cell behaviour.
 Tail fin injury in zebrafish embryos causes recruitment of myeloid cells to the wound (Robertson et al. 2014).
 Therefore, embryos obtained from the in-cross were injured and observed in real-time on a confocal microscope.
 Highly motile cells expressing mCherry were observed moving toward and away from the wound, consistent with neutrophil behaviour (Figure B3).
 At high magnification, the compartment in which mCherry was expressed could be seen changing shape as the cells migrated through tissues (Figure B4).
 The global shape of the red compartment was multilobular, comparable to the nucleus of granulocytes.

 Microscopy analysis showed that the cells expressing mCherry in lysC:h2a-mCherry embryos have behaviour and shape characteristic of myeloid cells and more importantly that the transgene expression is confined to what appears to be the nucleus of these cells.
-Thus more embryos were raised to adults to establish the transgenic line.
+Thus, more embryos were raised to adults to establish the transgenic line.

 B.2.1.2.
 Fluorescent myeloperoxidase transgene